imsc-rosetta/imsc-rosetta-specification/styles.md

 ### outline/dropshadow

-Imsc does not support dropshadow, but you may use ds_dropxxx in place of ds_outlinexxx to signify that the text is desired outlined.
+Imsc does not support dropshadow, but you may use d_drop in place od d_outline, and s_dropxxx in place of s_outlinexxx to signify that the text is desired outlined.
 This feature is to enable the dropshadow to be reproduced if the rosetta file is converted back to an extant format by a processor which fully understands the style name usage.

-Outline may be specified as a style of _d_default to apply it to the whole file.
+d_outline or d_drop may be specified as a style of _d_default to apply it to the whole file.

-It may also be sepcified individually on `<div>` elements.
+It may also be specified individually on `<div>` elements using d_outline or d_drop.

-Should a `<span>` need a different 'background' color when outlined, then ds_outlinexxx or ds_dropxxx may be specified on `<span>`.
-However, ds_outlinexxx or ds_dropxxx may not be used on `<span>` unless it has been speified in _d_default or on `<div>`.
+Should a `<span>` need a different 'background' color when outlined, then s_outlinexxx or s_dropxxx may be specified on `<span>`.

+***However, s_outlinexxx or s_dropxxx may not be used on `<span>` unless d_outline or d_drop (respectively) has been speified in _d_default or on `<div>`***.

 Note: it is normal for translation subtitles to be outlined.